-How Do You Secure an API?
-The 4-Layer Framework That Actually Works
+How to Secure an API: The 4-Layer Framework That Works

-APIs are the backbone of every modern application — and the most common entry point for attackers.
+APIs are the backbone of every modern app.
+They are also the most common entry point for attackers.
 Most developers bolt security on as an afterthought: one middleware, one config flag, one if user.is_authenticated check.
-That’s not security.
+That’s not how you secure an API.
 That’s a single lock on a door with three open windows.

-TL;DR: API security requires four distinct layers: traffic control (rate limiting + WAF) to stop abuse, origin control (CORS + VPN) to restrict access points, request authenticity (CSRF tokens + JWT) to verify intent, and input/output safety (SQL/XSS prevention) to protect data.
-According to Traceable AI (2025), 53% of organizations have already faced bot attacks on their APIs — and a single missing layer is all it takes to get breached.
+TL;DR: To secure an API, you need four distinct layers.
+Traffic control (rate limiting + WAF) stops abuse.
+Origin control (CORS + VPN) restricts access points.
+Request authenticity (CSRF tokens + JWT) verifies intent.
+Input/output safety (SQL/XSS prevention) protects data.
+According to Traceable AI (2026), 53% of organizations have faced bot attacks on their APIs.
+A single missing layer is all it takes to get breached.

 Why Do So Many APIs Get Breached?

-98% of API vulnerabilities are classified as easy or trivial to exploit (Wallarm, 2026), and 59% require no authentication at all.
-These aren’t sophisticated zero-days.
-They’re basic misconfigurations that any developer could prevent — but most don’t know where to look first.
+According to Wallarm (2026), 98% of API vulnerabilities are easy or trivial to exploit.
+And 59% require no authentication at all.
+These aren’t fancy zero-days.
+They’re basic misconfigurations any developer can prevent — but most don’t know where to look first.

 The root cause is almost always single-layer thinking.
-Teams implement OAuth, call it done, and leave rate limiting gaps wide open for brute-force attacks.
-Or they configure CORS and assume that covers cross-origin threats — not realizing CORS doesn’t touch server-to-server requests.
+Teams ship OAuth, call it done, and leave rate limits wide open for brute-force attacks.
+Or they set up CORS and assume that covers cross-origin threats.
+They don’t realize CORS doesn’t touch server-to-server requests.
+To secure an API, you can’t trust one control to do another’s job.
 Security fails at the seams between what you implemented and what you forgot.

 What do the four layers actually look like in practice?

-According to Wallarm’s 2026 API ThreatStats Report, 43% of all newly added CISA Known Exploited Vulnerabilities in 2025 were API-related — 106 of 245 total KEVs.
-The report also confirms that 98% of API vulnerabilities are easy or trivial to exploit and 59% require no authentication.
-This makes API hardening one of the highest-leverage security investments any engineering team can make.
+Wallarm’s 2026 API ThreatStats Report shows that 43% of all newly added CISA Known Exploited Vulnerabilities in 2026 were API-related.
+That’s 106 of 245 total KEVs.
+The report also confirms that 98% of API vulnerabilities are easy or trivial to exploit, and 59% require no authentication.
+This makes the work to secure an API one of the highest-leverage security investments any engineering team can make.

 How Does Traffic Control Prevent API Abuse?